Firearm seized and £200k+ cash recovered in human trafficking swoop

-Officers also found two possible victims of human trafficking inside the address who have been taken to a safe location.
+Inside, officers also found two individuals believed to be victims of human trafficking.
+Both have since been taken to a safe location for protection.

-Five suspects – four men and one woman aged in their mid-20s and 30s – were arrested on suspicion of burglary, cultivation of cannabis, possession of a firearm and trafficking within the UK.
+• Five suspects – four men and one woman in their mid-20s to 30s – arrested on suspicion of burglary, cannabis cultivation, firearm possession, and UK trafficking offences.

-A further address was also searched in Barnet where another man in his 30s was arrested on suspicion of burglary and Proceeds of Crime Act (POCA) offences.
-At his address, approximately £100,000 was seized.
+• Another man in his 30s was arrested at a separate Barnet address on burglary and Proceeds of Crime Act offences, where £100,000 was reclaimed.

-One man has been released under investigation.
-The other five suspects have been bailed.
+One man has been released under investigation, while the remaining five suspects were granted bail.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.